Stability Constrained Optimization in High IBR-Penetrated Power Systems-Part II: Constraint Validation and Applications: Introduction

 System stability constraints are also developed considering the integration of IBRs in more recent research.
-Frequency stability due to the reduced system inertia and frequency response from SGs are investigated in \cite{9447933,9066910,9201188,9475967}, where the optimal amount of frequency support services are determined by incorporating the post-contingency frequency dynamics into system scheduling model.
-An optimal reactive power dispatch model is proposed in \cite{Bonab2017} where the voltage stability is measured through L-index and the overall problem is formulated as mixed-integer nonlinear programming.
+Frequency stability due to the reduced system inertia and frequency response from SGs are investigated in \cite{9447933,9066910,9201188,9475967}, where the optimal amount of frequency support services are determined by incorporating the post-contingency frequency dynamics into the system scheduling model.
 Voltage stability constraints are derived based on power flow Jacobian matrix singularity in \cite{8279490,9786660} and included into OPF and unit commitment problem respectively.
 A small-signal stability constrained OPF model in IBR-dominated microgrids is developed in \cite{9511198} where the stability constraint is derived using a Lyapunov stability equation from reduced-order models of microgrids.
-Reference \cite{9463733} develops a sufficient condition for the small-signal stability as a bilinear matrix inequality based on network structure-preserving differential algebraic equation modeling of the power system.
-Formulated as semidefinite programming, this method does not suffer from the limitations of eigenvalue and eigenvalue sensitivity approaches.
-Nevertheless, these works only focus on one particular stability issue in the system and the studies considering the relationship and interaction of various stability problems are limited.
-The research in \cite{FATAHMOCHAMAD2022107382} defines multi-stability operational boundaries of power systems under varying penetration levels of IBR and system demand.
-However, the method can only assess system stability given certain operating conditions based on dynamic simulations and cannot be applied to online optimization models.

-On the other hand, in order to incentivize system devices such as SGs and Grid-ForMing (GFM) IBRs to provide stability services, these units should be properly paid according to their contribution on stabilizing the system.
-The concept of stability service market has been proposed in \cite{StabilitMarket}, which is still in progress with the mechanism to price different stability service being unclear.
-The work in \cite{9855885} proposes a methodology to determine the shadow price of frequency response reserves from IBRs, while considering the participation of GFM and Grid-FoLlowing (GML) inverter-based technologies.
-A bargaining game-based optimal bidding strategy of virtual power plants in frequency control ancillary services markets is introduced in \cite{9329195}, while considering the battery cycle life.
+On the other hand, in order to incentivize system devices such as SGs and Grid-ForMing (GFM) IBRs to provide stability services, these units should be properly paid according to their contribution to stabilizing the system.
+The concept of a stability service market has been proposed in \cite{StabilitMarket}, which is still in progress with the mechanism to price different stability services being unclear.
+The work in \cite{9855885} proposes a methodology to determine the shadow price of frequency response reserves from IBRs.
+A bargaining game-based optimal bidding strategy of virtual power plants in frequency control ancillary services markets is introduced in \cite{9329195}.
 However, these works are still limited to the frequency ancillary services market, with other stability services being untouched.